Fast Byzantine Total Order Broadcast: Flutter

-\para{Bets} To bypass leaders, \tobal shifts to clients the responsibility to propose how messages should be ordered.
-Correct clients attach to each message a timestamp, which we call \textbf{bet}.
-Correct servers \emph{always} deliver messages in increasing order of bet.
+\paragraph{Bets.} To bypass leaders, \tobal shifts to clients the responsibility to propose how messages should be ordered~\cite{clock-rsm-dsn14,tempo-eurosys21}.
+Correct clients attach to each message a timestamp, which we call \emph{bet}.
+Correct servers always deliver messages in increasing order of bet.
 By issuing a message $m$ with bet $b$, a client proposes that $m$ should be delivered \emph{with rank} $b$, \ie that $b$ should determine where $m$ appears in the common sequence of delivered messages.

-\para{Algorithm intuition} In \tobal, clients are free to propose the delivery of any message with any bet; correct servers use \con to determine \emph{which} proposals are accepted.
-More in detail, upon broadcasting a message $m$, a correct client $\client$ checks its local clock, estimates some future time $b$ ($m$'s bet) by which it expects to reach all correct servers, then disseminates $\rp{m, b}$.
-To reach all correct servers in time, $\client$ sets $b = (t + \tilde \messagedelay + \betmargin)$, where $t$ is $\client$'s local time, $\tilde \messagedelay$ is $\client$'s best estimate of the message delay $\messagedelay$ and $\betmargin$ is an arbitrarily small constant.\footnote{ In a practical implementation, $\betmargin$ would be the smallest unit of time that $\client$ can represent. } While $\client$ cannot reliably determine $\messagedelay$ in partial synchrony, it can in practice obtain $\tilde \messagedelay$ heuristically, \eg by measuring its latency to $\rp{4\faultcount + 1}$ servers.
-Should $(m, b)$ be rejected for being too late (see below), $\client$ will update $b$ to a more conservative value and try again.
+\paragraph{Algorithm intuition.} Clients are free to propose the delivery of any message with any bet; correct servers use \con to determine \emph{which} proposals are accepted.
+The algorithm operates as follows: upon broadcasting a message $m$, a correct client $\client$ checks its local clock, estimates some future bet time $b$ by which it expects to reach all correct servers, then disseminates $\rp{m, b}$.
+To reach all correct servers in time, $\client$ sets $b = t + \tilde \messagedelay + \betmargin$, where $t$ is $\client$'s local time, $\tilde \messagedelay$ is $\client$'s best estimate of the message delay $\messagedelay$, and $\betmargin$ is an arbitrarily small constant margin.
+While $\client$ cannot reliably determine $\messagedelay$ in partial synchrony, it can in practice obtain $\tilde \messagedelay$ heuristically in the good case (see \cref{subsection:background.goodcase}), \eg by measuring its latency to $4\faultcount + 1$ servers.
+The margin $\betmargin$ is added to the bet to ensure that when a correct server $\server$ receives $m$, $b$ is \emph{strictly} in the future according to $\server$'s local clock.
+The margin must be strictly positive but can be arbitrarily small; in practice, $\betmargin$ would be the smallest unit of time that $\client$ can represent.
+Should $\rp{m, b}$ be rejected for being too late (see below), $\client$ updates $b$ to a more conservative value and tries again.
 Because $\messagedelay$ is fixed, $\client$ is guaranteed to eventually reach all correct servers in time and get $m$ delivered.